EU lawmakers clear law to limit cheap Chinese imports

-STRASBOURG (Reuters) - The European Parliament approved legislation on Wednesday designed to protect EU industries against excessively cheap imports from China.
+STRASBOURG (Reuters) - The European Parliament approved legislation designed to protect EU industries against excessively cheap imports from China.

-The new law, which was passed by 554 votes to 48 against, amends regulations on dumping and subsidies by third countries, such as China.
-It also allows investigators to take into account environmental and labor standards when setting import duties.
+The new law, which was passed on Wednesday by 554 votes to 48 against, amends regulations on dumping and subsidies by third countries, such as China.
+It also allows investigators to take into account environmental and labour standards when setting import duties.

 The EU will in future determine that dumping is taking place if prices for export are lower than domestic prices for all members of the WTO.